Halala in Pakistan is a controversial practice that continues to happen

 After coming across shocking Halala stories in the UK, we decided to do a little research about the situation in Pakistan.
 The expected outcomes was that we were not going to find anything significant because the majority reaction from readers to the occurrence of Halala in the UK was that it does not happen in Pakistan.
 This could also be because Halala is generally not discussed in the society, nor is it common knowledge that couples actively seek something like this.

-Surprisingly, couples in Pakistan are actively seeking Halala services and the internet provides a large variety of options to choose the service provider of your own choice
+Surprisingly, couples are actively seeking Halala services in Pakistan and the internet provides a large variety of options to choose the service provider of your own choice

 Many of you must use OLX for buying and selling stuff.
 The platform is also used by Halala service providers to advertise themselves.